-The Rainbow Fund is a not-for-profit Community Interest Company with a remit to receive donations, and to use them to give grants to LGBT and HIV groups and organisations in Brighton and Hove.
+The Brighton Rainbow Fund is registered with the Charity Commission as a Charitable Incorporated Organisation (CIO) with a remit to receive donations, mainly from funds raised within our local LGBTQ+ communities, and to distribute them as grants to LGBTQ+ and HIV groups and organisations in Brighton and Hove.
 We have no premises, or paid workers, so all donations can go to the good causes.
-We also don’t fundraise ourselves.

 Chris Gull, Chair of The Rainbow Fund.